stephenmichaelf/stephenmichaelf.github.io/_posts/2016-11-14-My-First-Post.md

 3. Write a program that will wrap SQS and allow us to read from the queue
 - a.
 This program will also have a wrapper for SES that sends emails

+#### Step 1.
+Create a message queue in SQS

+#### Step 2.
+Write a wrapper for SQS and use it to write to the queue

+#### Step 3.
+Reuse the wrapper for SQS and use it to read from the queue.
+Include a wrapper for SES that sends emails

 Tasks
 * Add some diagrams to make it more clear, including sample data values
 * Add a section describing how this pattern can be generalized to other purposes and how, what to watch out for, what the requirements are